Maxim Litvinov: Aftermath of dismissal

 Given Litvinov's prior attempts to create an anti-fascist coalition, association with the doctrine of collective security with France and Britain, and pro-Western orientation by Kremlin standards, his dismissal indicated the existence of a Soviet option of rapprochement with Germany.
 Molotov's appointment was a signal to Germany the USSR would negotiate.
 The dismissal also signaled to France and Britain the existence of a potential negotiation option with Germany.
 One British official wrote Litvinov's disappearance meant the loss of an admirable technician or shock-absorber, while Molotov's modus operandi was "more truly Bolshevik than diplomatic or cosmopolitan".

-With regard to the signing of the Molotov–Ribbentrop Pact with secret protocols dividing Eastern Europe three months later, Hitler told military commanders; "Litvinov's replacement was decisive".
+With regard to the signing of the Molotov–Ribbentrop Pact with secret protocols partitioning Eastern Europe between Germany and the USSR three months later, Hitler told military commanders; "Litvinov's replacement was decisive, because Litvinov was a Jewish".
 A German official told the Soviet Ambassador Hitler was pleased Litvinov's replacement Molotov was not Jewish.
-Hitler also wrote to Italian Fascist leader Benito Mussolini that Litvinov's dismissal demonstrated the Kremlin's readiness to alter relations with Berlin, which led to "the most extensive nonaggression pact in existence".
+Hitler also wrote to Benito Mussolini that Litvinov's dismissal demonstrated the Kremlin's readiness to alter relations with Berlin, which led to "the most extensive nonaggression pact in existence".
 When Litvinov was asked about the reasons for his dismissal, he replied; "Do you really think that I was the right person to sign a treaty with Hitler?"

 American historian Jeffrey Herf views Litvinov's dismissal and the Molotov–Ribbentrop Pact as conclusive proof the Nazi belief in a Jewish conspiracy that supposedly controlled the governments of the Soviet Union and other allied powers was completely false.

 Wartime career

-Following the Nazi Soviet Pact, although given little official Soviet recognition, Stalin continued to respect Litvinov.
+Following the Nazi–Soviet Pact, although given little official Soviet recognition, Stalin continued to respect Litvinov.
 The British Embassy records confirm Litvinov was conspicuous at the 1939 anniversary of the Revolution by Lenin's Mausoleum.
-He was standing on the edge of a group that included Stalin, Molotov, Kaganovich, Mikoyan, Andreev, Beria, and Dimitrov.
+He was standing on the edge of a group that included Stalin, Molotov, Kaganovich, Mikoyan, Andreyev, Beria, and Dimitrov.
 Litvinov was in full view of the diplomatic stand of foreign journalists, some of whom had no hesitation in exchanging salutations with Litvinov.
 The New York Times said about thirty members of the German Trade delegation, the German Military Attaché, and members of a Finnish delegation watched the parade.
-The emergence of Litvinov wearing his usual flat cap was apparently a source of interest to the German delegation near the tomb; it was Litvinov’s first public appearance for several months in the company as Stalin’s entourage.
+The emergence of Litvinov wearing his usual flat cap was apparently a source of interest to the German delegation near the tomb; it was Litvinov's first public appearance for several months in the company as Stalin's entourage.
 Litvinov was also in a conspicuous place at the 1940 celebration of the Russian Revolution.
 According to Holroyd-Doveton, no meaningful position was allotted by Stalin to Litvinov.